-12. In terms of order dated 16.1.2019, the Chief Secretaries of all the States/UTs appeared on different dates till 18.07.2019 and the Tribunal, after reviewing the status of noncompliance on most of the issues, directed further effective steps to be taken for compliance of the Rules and the environmental norms.
-The Chief Secretary of Maharashtra appeared on 08.04.2019 and following directions were issued:

-"37.
-In view of above, after discussion with the Chief Secretary, following further directions are issued:

-- i.
-Steps for compliance of Rules 22 and 24 of SWM Rules be now taken within six weeks to the extent not yet taken.
-Similar steps be taken with regard to Bio-Medical Waste Management Rules and Plastic Waste Management Rules. - ii.
-Atleast three major cities and threemajor towns in the State and atleast three Panchayats in every District may be notified on the website within two weeks from today as model cities/towns/villages which will be made fully compliant within next six months. - iii.
-The remaining cities, towns and Village Panchayats of the State may be made fully compliant in respect of environmental norms within one year. - iv.
+- 12. In terms of order dated 16.1.2019, the Chief Secretaries of all the States/UTs appeared on different dates till 18.07.2019 and the Tribunal, after reviewing the status of noncompliance on most of the issues, directed further effective steps to be taken for compliance of the Rules and the environmental norms.
+The Chief Secretary of Telangana appeared on 29.04.2019 and following directions were issued: - "48.
+In view of above, after discussion with the Chief Secretary, following further directions are issued: - i.
+Atleast three major cities and three major towns in the State and atleast three Panchayats in every District may be notified on the website within two weeks from today as model cities/towns/villages which will be made fully compliant within the next six months.
+Remaining cities, towns and villages Panchayats of the State may be made fully compliant in respect of environmental norms within one year. - ii.
 A quarterly report be furnished by the Chief Secretary, every three months.
-First such report shall be furnished by July 10, 2019. - v.
-The Chief Secretary may personally monitor the progress, atleast once in a month, with all the District Magistrates. - vi.
-The District Magistrates or other Officers may be imparted requisite training. - vii.
-The District Magistrates may monitor the status of compliance of environmental norms, atleast once in two weeks. - viii.
-Performance audit of functioning of all regulatory bodies may be got conducted and remedial measures be taken, within six months."
+First such report shall be furnished by July 30, 2019. - iii.
+The Chief Secretary may personally monitor the progress, atleast once in a month, with all the District Magistrates. - iv.
+The District Magistrates may monitor the status of compliance of environmental norms, atleast once in two weeks. - v.
+The District Magistrates or other Officers may be imparted requisite training. - vi.
+Estimate of value of environmental degradation and cost of restoration be prepared and compensation be planned and recovered from polluters for environmental restoration and restitution on that basis. - vii.
+Performance audit of functioning of all regulatory bodies may be got conducted and remedial measures be taken, within six months. - viii.
+Introduction of a policy of giving ranking, based on performance on the subject of environment and giving of rewards or other incentives on that basis to individual areas, localities, institutions or individuals may be considered.
+This may also include encouraging students or other citizens significantly contributing to the cause of environment.
+The best practices may be evolved, if necessary, in the light of experiences on the subject.
+This may help in educating and involving public at large which may help in enhancing of environmental laws."